redis/redis-doc/commands/xtrim.md

 XTRIM mystream MAXLEN ~ 1000
 ```

-The `~` argument between the `MAXLEN` strategy and the `threshold` means that the user is requesting to trim the stream so its length is **at least** the `threshold`, but possibly slightly more.
+The `~` argument between the `MAXLEN` strategy and the _threshold_ means that the user is requesting to trim the stream so its length is **at least** the _threshold_, but possibly slightly more.
 In this case, Redis will stop trimming early when performance can be gained (for example, when a whole macro node in the data structure can't be removed).
-This makes trimming much more efficient, and it is usually what you want, although after trimming, the stream may have few tens of additional entries over the `threshold`.
+This makes trimming much more efficient, and it is usually what you want, although after trimming, the stream may have a few tens of additional entries over the _threshold_.

 Another way to control the amount of work done by the command when using the `~`, is the `LIMIT` clause.
-When used, it specifies the maximal `count` of entries that will be evicted.
+When used, it specifies the maximal _count_ of entries that will be evicted.
-When `LIMIT` and `count` aren't specified, the default value of 100 * the number of entries in a macro node will be implicitly used as the `count`.
+When `LIMIT` and _count_ aren't specified, the default value of 100 * the number of entries in a macro node will be implicitly used as the _count_.
-Specifying the value 0 as `count` disables the limiting mechanism entirely.
+Specifying the value 0 as the _count_ disables the limiting mechanism entirely.

 @return